Credit Management

 Function resolutely transverse, its performance brings together many departments of the company, from trade to accounting, from logistics to after-sales service.
 It is in the entire sales process that the keys to improvement are.

-The AR item is a transitional item.
+The Accounts Receivable are a transitional item.
 Invoices are not intended to stay as they are cleared as soon as they are paid by the customer.
-Therefore, AR can be seen as a box in which all invoices corresponding to cases that have been mismanaged at one or more stages of the sales process fall: poor customer risk analysis, poor contractualization, poor payment terms, supply chain problem, poor recovery ... etc.
+Therefore, AR can be seen as a box in which all invoices corresponding to cases that have been mismanaged at one or more stages of the sales process fall: poor customer risk analysis, poor contractualization, poor payment terms, supply chain problems, poor recovery, etc.

-All these reasons result in the inflation of the AR, the increase in the WCR and the decrease of profitability.
+All these reasons result in the increase of the AR, the increase in the WCR, and the decrease in cash and profitability.

 Improving performance means reworking each stage of the sales process.
 We call it the "quote to cash" process (from the realization of the quote to the payment of invoices).

-No fatalism, the keys to the cash of his company (to be paid quickly and well), its profitability (avoid bad debts) are held by its leaders and employees who alone do or do not make the necessary steps of an efficient credit management.
+No fatalism, the keys to the cash of his company (to be paid quickly and well), its profitability (avoid bad debts) are held by its leaders and employees, who alone do or do not take the necessary steps of an efficient credit management.

 credit management performance